AndrewLamWARC/react-state-demos/readme.md

 The need for state in react is driven by a simple equation - "UI as a function of state".
 To put it another way, UI is dependent on state.

 React was released by Facebook in 2013 as a UI/view only framework.
-React was complemented by a data/state management framwork called flux to form a complete application framework.
+React was complemented by a data/state management framwork called Flux to form a complete application framework.

 So right from the start, there was already a separation between the UI and state part of the equation.